rakeshmaity271/obfs/README.md

 ## 🙏 Acknowledgments

-- Inspired by `mmanda/laravel-obfs` package
+- Built with ❤️ for the Laravel community
 - Built with ❤️ for the Laravel community
 - Thanks to all contributors